Scalified/gradle-it-plugin/README.md

         maxHeapSize = '256m' // maximum size of a heap for integration tests execution }
 }

+tasks.it.finalizedBy(cleanDb) // assuming there is some 'cleanDb' task
 ```

 If you need more configuration options, you may <a href="mailto:info@scalified.com?subject=[Gradle Integration Test Plugin]: Proposals And Suggestions">send a request</a> with description